paulywill/100-days-of-code/log.md

 **Thoughts**:
 This venture is exciting already giving me an idea of the work and progress working remotely in development.

+### Day 25: January 23, 2018
+**Today's Progress**:
+Worked again on fcc challenge sym.
+Issue mastering .reduce function.

+**Thoughts**:
+This should be a relatively easy challenge in concept but I'm not see the simple solution.
+I think there's something to the effect of going through all the arrays and removing all the numbers with one or more matches.

+Long day was not really in the mood to code, but put my time in regardless.

 -------------------------------
 ### Day xx: Month Day, 2018
 **Today's Progress**: